-5.6 Child sexual exploitation is a form of sexual abuse where children are sexually exploited for money, power or status.
-It can involve violent, humiliating and degrading sexual assaults.
-In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
+5.6 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
+Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
+In some cases, the abuse will be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
+The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
+The abuse can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.
+It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.
+Victims can be exploited even when activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online.
 A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point or are targeted by criminals involved in the illegal supply of drugs (County Lines) and serious violent crime.
-Staff training includes raising awareness of these issues and any concerns are passed to the Designated Safeguarding Lead who will make a risk assessment and refer to Local Authority First Response Children’s Duty if appropriate.

-5.7 Child Criminal Exploitation

-Criminal exploitation of children is a form of harm that can affect children in both a physical environment and online.
 ‘County Lines’ involves drug networks or individuals exploiting children and young people into carrying drugs and money between cities, towns and villages.
-Serious violent crime is associated with this form of criminal activity together with child sexual exploitation.
-Children may also be exploited into committing cybercrime or money laundering offences.
-Organised criminal groups or individuals exploit children and young people with enhanced computer skills to access digital networks and/or data for criminal and financial gain.
+Serious violent crime can be associated with this form of criminal activity together with child sexual exploitation.
+Children may also be exploited into committing cybercrime or money laundering offences and organised criminal groups or individuals may exploit children and young people with enhanced computer skills to access digital networks and/or data for criminal and financial gain.
 Children with bank accounts may be persuaded to allow criminals to use their banking facilities to launder money.
+Criminal exploitation of children is a form of harm that can affect children in both a physical environment and online.
+Staff training includes raising awareness of these issues and any concerns are passed to the Designated Safeguarding Lead who will make a risk assessment and refer to Local Authority First Response Children’s Duty if appropriate.

-5.8 So-called ‘honour-based’ violence (HBV) encompasses crimes which have been committed to protect or defend the so-called “honour” of the family and/or the community, including Female Genital Mutilation (FGM) (see appendix 6), forced marriage, and practices such as breast ironing.
-All forms of so called HBV are abuse (regardless of the motivation) and concerns will be passed to the Designated Safeguarding Lead for onward referral as required.
+5.7 So-called ‘honour-based’ abuse encompasses crimes which have been committed to protect or defend the so-called “honour” of the family and/or the community, including Female Genital Mutilation (FGM) (see appendix 6), forced marriage, and practices such as breast ironing.
+All forms of so called Honour Based Abuse are abuse (regardless of the motivation) and concerns will be passed to the Designated Safeguarding Lead for onward referral as required.

-5.9 Private fostering arrangements - Where a child under 16 (or 18 with a disability) is living with someone who is not their family or a close relative for 28 days or more, staff inform the Designated Safeguarding Lead so that a referral to Children’s Social Care for a safety check, can be made.
+5.8 Private fostering arrangements - Where a child under 16 (or 18 with a disability) is living with someone who is not their family or a close relative for 28 days or more, staff inform the Designated Safeguarding Lead so that a referral to Children’s Social Care for a safety check, can be made.
 (A close relative includes step-parent, grandparents, uncle, aunt or sibling).